Claims Over Dividend Prescription

 Ruling

-The court dismissed Avícola Villalobos’ lawsuit, finding insufficient proof of when the dividends became legally collectible.
-The court held that Avícola failed to establish a clear start date for prescription and thus could not extinguish Lisa’s rights.
-Avícola was ordered to pay costs.
+The court dismissed Avícola Villalobos’ lawsuit, holding that Avícola failed to prove with certainty when the dividend obligation became legally enforceable.
+Without a definite starting point for exigibility, prescription could not be computed.
+Avícola was ordered to pay procedural costs.

 Effect